riley206/volttron-log-statistics/README.md

   historian framework (topics not prefixed by any of: "datalogger", "record", "analysis", "devices").
 If no config provided, defaults to `"platform/log_statistics"`.
 - `historian_topic`:  Can be used to specify a topic to publish log statistics to which gets captured by the historian framework ("datalogger", "record", "analysis", "devices").
 If no config provided, defaults to `record/log_statistics`.
+- `unit`:  Can be used to specify units.
+Defaults to `bytes`.
+  - "bytes"
+  - "kb"
+  - "mb"
+  - "gb"

 Here is an example configuration file named `log_stat_config.json`.
 ```json